Deputies/CSFileDownloader/README.md

 Limitations
 The app does not check the file type of the URLs, so it will attempt to download any type of file specified in the urls.txt file.
 License

-This app is licensed under the MIT License.
-See the LICENSE file for more information.